TulipaEnergy/TulipaEnergyModel.jl/docs/src/how-to-use.md

 A time block is a range for which a variable or constraint is defined.
 It is a range of numbers, i.e., all integer numbers inside an interval.
 Time blocks are used for the periods in the [timeframe](@ref timeframe) and the timesteps in the [representative period](@ref representative-periods).
+Time blocks are disjunct (not overlapping), but do not have to be sequential.

 ## [Exploring infeasibility](@id infeasible)

 If your model is infeasible, you can try exploring the infeasibility with [JuMP.compute_conflict!](https://jump.dev/JuMP.jl/stable/api/JuMP/#JuMP.compute_conflict!) and [JuMP.copy_conflict](https://jump.dev/JuMP.jl/stable/api/JuMP/#JuMP.copy_conflict).

+> **Note:** Not all solvers support this functionality.

 Use `energy_problem.model` for the model argument.
 For instance:

 ```julia
 if energy_problem.termination_status == INFEASIBLE